An overview of the tech tools I use for teaching and research in philosophy.

-My first generation iPad with Wi-Fi and 32 Gb storage, is my preferred device for reading and annotating.
+My iPad mini with 64 Gb storage, is my preferred device for reading and annotating.

 I have an HP Officejet 6500A Plus connected to my local WIFI network which I use for printing and scanning.
 Scanning with this device is slow, but I can live with that thanks to the document feeder.